-Pleochroism complicates the cutting process of tanzanite.
+Pleochroism complicates the cutting process of tanzanite but also presents opportunity.
 The color of a finished stone will vary depending upon how the table of the stone intersects the crystallographic axes within the rough.

 The top color for tanzanite is a vivid blue.
 Cutters must examine each piece of rough and determine if they can cut it in an orientation that will yield a finished stone with maximum face-up blue color.
 If that is possible, they then determine if changing the orientation of the cut will yield a larger stone of second-quality color that will sell for a higher price.

 Deciding how to cut tanzanite is an exercise in skill, knowledge, and price estimation.
-In the cutting of tanzanite, some of the most highly skilled employees examine the rough and grind it into a preliminary shape - known as a preform.
+In the cutting of tanzanite, some of the most highly skilled employees examine the rough and plan how it will be cut to maximize color or value.
+The stone is then cut into a preliminary shape - known as a preform.
 That is the step where value is gained or lost.
-It must be done carefully and with a high level of skill for every stone.
+It must be done carefully and with a high level of skill for every important stone.

 How Large are Tanzanite Gems?